-NOTE: Not every element need be present to find an employer to be a successor, the facts will be considered together to reach a determination.
+NOTE: Not every element need be present to find an employer to be a successor[, the facts will be considered together to reach a determination].
+The cumulative facts will determine the employer's status.

 Employer representative - An individual selected by the employer, to serve as spokesperson or, in the absence of a selected spokesperson, the person in charge of the place of employment at the time of the inspection.